shaloo/docs.arcana/docs/auth/custom-auth.md

 {% include "./text-snippets/select_app_type_integrate.md" %}

-!!! an-caution "No user onboarding"
+!!! an-warning "No user onboarding"

       When using custom authentication, apps **do not onboard users** via the social login feature of the {{config.extra.arcana.sdk_name}}.
 Simply integrate with the SDK, access `AuthProvider` and call `loginWithCustomProvider` to provision the user's keys for signing blockchain transactions.